-- New Listing Rules allow high growth and innovative companies with weighted voting rights (WVR) structures to list in Hong Kong and create a new concessionary route for secondary listing. - New Listing Rules and new guidance letters came into effect on 30 April 2018. - Consultation Conclusions on a Listing Regime for Companies from Emerging and Innovative Sectors (the Consultation Conclusions) were published by the Hong Kong Stock Exchange (the Exchange) on 24 April 2018.
-The Consultation Conclusions follow Consultation Paper released in February 2018. - New Listing Rules include three new chapters: - Chapter 8A provides for the listing of new economy issuers with WVR structures; - Chapter 19C provides a new secondary listing route for companies primary listed on certain Qualifying Exchanges; and - Chapter 18A provides for the listing of pre-revenue Biotech companies which meet a new HK\$1.5 million market capitalisation requirement and other additional biotech company specific listing criteria (please see separate podcast on Biotech listings).
+New Listing Rules allowing high growth and innovative companies with weighted voting rights (WVR) structures to list in Hong Kong, and creating a new concessionary route for secondary listing, will come into effect from 30 April 2018, according to the Consultation Conclusions Paper on a Listing Regime for Companies from Emerging and Innovative Sectors1 (the Consultation Conclusions) published by the Hong Kong Stock Exchange (the Exchange) on 24 April 2018.
+New guidance letters will come into effect on the same date.

+The new Listing Rules include three new chapters:

+- Chapter 8A provides for the listing of new economy issuers with WVR structures - Chapter 19C provides a new secondary listing route for companies primary listed on certain Qualifying Exchanges; and - Chapter 18A provides for the listing of pre-revenue Biotech companies which meet a new HK\$1.5 billion market capitalisation requirement and other additional biotech company specific listing criteria.